-That can perfectly come because a vegetarian diet contains high fiber and low saturated fat compared to other diet plans.
+That can ideally come because a vegetarian diet contains high fiber and low saturated fat compared to other diet plans.

 This helps you consume fewer calories while staying filled for a longer duration, and eventually, you lose more weight than people on other diet plans.

-Another aspect that works in the same direction is the rapid burning of calories which is quite frequent in the vegetarian diet due to the high fiber content.
+Another aspect that works in the same direction is the rapid burning of calories, which is quite frequent in the vegetarian diet due to its high fiber content.

-So as you will consume the same calories as those on other diet plans, your body tends to burn more fat and calories in the whole process.
+So, as you consume the same calories as those on other diet plans, your body tends to burn more fat and calories.